nvdaes/readFeeds/readme.md

 * When unable to connect/refresh a feed, or the URL does not correspond to a valid feed.
 * NVDA will display an error message if it was not possible to backup or restore the personalFeeds folder, and if a new feed cannot be created.
 * The title of the articles list dialog displays the selected feed name and number of items available.

+## Changes for 13.0

+* Feeds are managed from OPML files.
+* Due to changes in the feeds management system, there are changes in the configuration file where the default feed is set.
+Please, use the Feeds dialog if you want to set it again.
+* Your old text files used in previous versions will be automatically imported into the new OPML format when the add-on is started.

 ## Changes for 12.0